 SEE maintains equity investments in companies which are accounted for under the measurement alternative described in ASC 321-10-35-2 ("ASC 321") for equity investments that do not have readily determinable fair values.
 We do not exercise significant influence over these companies.
-The following carrying value of these investments were included within Other non-current assets in our Condensed Consolidated Balance Sheets as of March 31, 2022 and December 31, 2021:
+The following carrying value of these investments were included within Other non-current assets in our Condensed Consolidated Balance Sheets as of June 30, 2022 and December 31, 2021:

-(In millions) March 31, 2022 December 31, 2021 Carrying value at the beginning of period \$ 45.8 \$ 25.4 Purchases 14.7 Impairments or downward adjustments (15.5) Upward adjustments 6.6 Currency translation on investments (0.2) (0.9) Carrying value at the end of period \$ 30.1 \$ 45.8
+(In millions) June 30, 2022 ] December 31, 2021 Carrying value at the beginning of period \$ 45.8 \$ 25.4 Purchases 14.7 Impairments or downward adjustments (31.6) Upward adjustments 6.6 Currency translation on investments (1.1) (0.9) Carrying value at the end of period \$ 13.1 \$ 45.8

-We hold an equity investment in an investee that was valued at \$31.6 million as of December 31, 2021, which included our cash investments of \$7.5 million and \$9.0 million made in 2018 and 2021, respectively.
-Additionally, an upward fair value adjustment of \$15.1 million was recorded in the fourth quarter of 2020 based on the valuation of additional equity issued by the investee which was deemed to be an observable transaction of a similar investment under ASC 321.
-In late March 2022, an impairment indicator was identified based on the announced termination of a planned merger between the investee and a special purpose acquisition company due to unfavorable capital market conditions and the resulting liquidity constraints of the investee.
-We performed a quantitative assessment, including engaging a third party valuation firm, to determine the fair value of the equity investment.
-Based on discounted cash flow and market participant data as of March 25, 2022, we concluded that the fair value of the investment was \$16.1 million.
-Key assumptions used to estimate the fair value of the equity investment include the investee's continued revenue growth and the normalization of facility expansion and other operating expenses.
-We believe the assumptions utilized in the projections are appropriate and in-line with industry estimates.
-SEE recorded an impairment loss of \$15.5 million equal to the difference between the current fair value of the investment and its carrying value at December 31, 2021.
-The impairment loss in the first quarter of 2022 associated with the equity investment was recorded within Other (expense) income, net on the Condensed Consolidated Statements of Operations.
-Subsequent to our March 25, 2022 valuation date, the investee obtained additional financing early in the second quarter of 2022.
+We hold an equity investment in an investee that was valued at \$31.6 million as of December 31, 2021.
+The investment is accounted for under the measurement alternative in accordance with ASC 321.
+It is made up of cash investments of \$7.5 million and \$9.0 million made in 2018 and 2021, respectively, and an upward fair value adjustment of \$15.1 million, which was recorded in the fourth quarter of 2020 based on the valuation of additional equity issued by the investee that was deemed to be an observable transaction of a similar investment under ASC 321.
+During the first quarter of 2022, we recorded a \$15.5 million impairment on the equity investment arising from the announced termination of a planned merger between the investee and a special purpose acquisition company due to unfavorable capital market conditions.
+This impairment loss was recorded within Other (expense) income, net on the Condensed Consolidated Statements of Operations.
+In connection with our second quarter review of the investee's financial performance, we obtained the investee's latest financial forecast, which showed deterioration across several key operating and liquidity metrics.
+This was deemed to be a triggering event for potential impairment.
+Accordingly, we performed a quantitative impairment test as of June 30, 2022 to determine the fair value of the equity investment.
+Based on discounted cash flow and market participant data as of June 30, 2022, and our projections related to the investee's ability to remain a going concern, we concluded that the fair value of the investment was zero.
+SEE recorded an impairment loss of \$16.1 million impairment loss was recorded within Other (expense) income, net on the Condensed Consolidated Statements of Operations during the second quarter of 2022.